Sacred Valley of the Incas Tour

 Day 1: Sacred Valley of the Incas Tour

-The Sacred Valley Tour of the Incas is a full-day tour that departs daily, after prior coordination.
-We will be waiting for you at your hotel at 7:30 a.m., then we will board the bus that will take us from the city of Cusco to our first stop, which is the Tamarisk Viewpoint, from where we will observe the impressive valley through which the Vilcanota River (Wilka Mayu) flows, the most important river in the Cusco region.
+The pick-up time will be at 7:30 a.m. from your hotel.
+Then, we will board the bus that will take us from the city of Cusco to our first stop, the Taray viewpoint, from where we will admire the majestic valley crossed by the Vilcanota River (Wilka Mayu) — the most important river in the Cusco region.

 Pisac and Its Market

-A picturesque village and important archaeological site, Pisac (a colonial-era indigenous reduction) and its ruins are located 32 km from Cusco, at the foot of a hill in the Sacred Valley.
+A picturesque town and an important archaeological site, Pisac (a colonial reduction of the indigenous settlement) and its ruins are located 32 km from Cusco, at the foot of a hill in the Sacred Valley.

-Pisac is home to the largest Inca cemetery in the region, where many mummies were buried in the fetal position—a common practice in Andean burials.
-The site was designed to harmonize with the natural contours of the land, achieving perfect balance between man and nature.
+The largest Inca cemetery in the region is found in Pisac, home to several mummies buried in the fetal position, a characteristic feature of Andean burial practices.
+Pisac was carefully designed to harmonize with the natural contours of the land, achieving a perfect balance between man and nature.

 Ollantaytambo

-The current town of Ollantaytambo and the ruins of the same name are located 76 km northwest of Cusco.
-The town is considered a living museum due to the preserved architecture and because its inhabitants are direct descendants of the Incas who originally settled the area.
+The present-day town of Ollantaytambo and the ruins of the same name are located 76 km northwest of Cusco.
+The current town is often referred to as a “living museum” because of its preserved Inca architecture and the fact that many of its inhabitants are direct descendants of the Incas who originally populated this area.

 Chinchero and Its Market

-Chinchero is located 30 km northwest of Cusco, and during the Inca era, it served as a stop along the road to Machupicchu.
+Chinchero is located 30 km northwest of Cusco and, during the Inca period, it served as an important stop on the route to Machu Picchu.

-The Chinchero Market is a craft fair held on Tuesdays, Thursdays, and Sundays, where typical products from the region are bought and sold.
-In the market, you can purchase handwoven textiles made by local women who continue to use traditional Inca weaving techniques dating back 500 years.
+The Chinchero Market is a traditional craft fair held on Tuesdays, Thursdays, and Sundays, where typical regional products are bought and sold.
+In this market, visitors can find handmade textiles produced by local women who continue to use the same weaving techniques as the Incas did over 500 years ago.

-The Chinchero ruins were built around 1478 by Inca Túpac Yupanqui and had religious, political, and military purposes.
-The mostly indigenous population still inhabits ancestral buildings.
+The Chinchero ruins were built around 1478 by the Inca Tupac Yupanqui and served religious, political, and military functions.
+The current inhabitants, mostly of indigenous origin, still live among these ancestral structures.

-The town square features a unique Inca wall with 12-jamb niches, each two meters tall, which were used for royal mummies.
-This wall also acts as a retaining wall for the adjacent square.
-The church, partially built on Inca foundations and commissioned by Francisco de Toledo, is called Nuestra Señora de Monserrat and contains murals and paintings of great artistic value.
+The main square features a stone wall with unique trapezoidal niches about two meters high, which were used for royal mummies.
+This wall also serves as a retaining wall for the adjacent plaza.

 Included: